featbit/featbit/.github/ISSUE_TEMPLATE/contribution_task.md

 3.
 4.

-If the feature is UI related, make sure to do the following run at the end of the work:
+If the feature is UI related, make sure to do the following at the end of the work:
 - merge featbit main into your current branch
 - run `npm run i18n`